mistodon/pygame_tutorial/tutorials/part1.md

 Don’t worry too much about this part though.
 I’m explaining my own thought process, but I cannot stress enough: either approach works and neither is wrong.
 Pick the one that’s easiest for you unless you find a good reason to change.

 And you can (and should!) just copy-paste the working code and move on if this isn’t making sense.
 It’s better to spend time learning and making interesting stuff, than getting hung up on minor implementation details.

+So that’s it for now!
+We didn’t do anything *super* exciting here - but it’s a good framework to build on.

+Next time we’re going to mess around with slightly more interactivity, and slightly more varied game states, by adding an actual lose condition, a simple game over screen, and a restart button.
+Which will also give us the opportunity to go back to our code and make more complicated edits too.